John A Waller

 The fees Insolvency Practitioners receive are from the monies paid to creditors in the CVA, as they agreed on them.

-We’ve helped many businesses bypass liquidation and dissolution through using a CVA.
+We’ve helped many businesses bypass liquidation and dissolution using a CVA.
 Contact the team at HBG Advisory for a free, confidential consultation.

 CVA’s can be practical solutions for limited companies that need to retain specific certifications or contracts that directors cannot transfer to another company.
 However, directors must remember that drawbacks exist with a CVA.
 For example, a CVA impacts a company’s credit score, potentially affecting companies’ ability to gain future credit and open trade accounts.

-Legislation controlling Company Voluntary Arrangement (CVA) in the UK
+Legislation controlling a CVA in the UK

 The CVA procedure is set out in the Insolvency Act 1986, Part I (as amended by the Insolvency Act 2000 (IA2000), the Enterprise Act 2002 (EA2002) and the Small Business Enterprise and Employment Act 2015 (SBEEA 2015) and the Insolvency (England & Wales) Rules 2016, Part 2.